A Notice to Our Patients with UnitedHealthcare PPO Insurance

 Q: Are you still seeing UnitedHealthcare PPO patients?

 Yes.
-We are happy to continue seeing UnitedHealthcare PPO patients.
-However, as of October 1, 2025, all visits and surgeries are billed as out-of-network
+We are happy to continue seeing patients with UnitedHealthcare PPO.
+However, as of October 1, 2025, we are no longer in-network providers with UHC PPO.

 Q: What does this mean for my visits and surgery?